jfkuehndorf/prediction-markets/README.md

 - On **Polymarket**, the "Yes" odds are 0.59
 - On **Kalshi**, the "No" odds are 0.54

-By hedging your bets across these two platforms' differing markets, you **guarantee** a profit.
+By using a formula that minimizes stake cost across these two platforms' differing markets, you can **guarantee** a profit if the cost outweighs the total you staked on either side.

 ---